-I create a panel of privacy breaches and stock prices using for each firm data on news reports, breaking news, market capitalization, privacy breaches and the number of records breached, for 30 trading days prior and after the breach disclosure.
+I create a panel of privacy breaches and stock prices using for each firm data on news reports, breaking news, market capitalization, privacy breaches, and the number of records breached, for 30 trading days prior and after the breach disclosure.

-I first consider the immediate short run impact of a privacy breach to the value of a company.
-I consider 10 trading and 50 trading days before and after the event, similar to Acquisti et al. (2006) and Campbell et al. (2003).
+I first consider the immediate short-run impact of a privacy breach to the value of a company considering both 10 and 50 trading days before and after the event.
 I restrict the sample of privacy breaches used in the event studies to include stocks with a full span of 10 days or 50 days of trading around the breach date.
-I disregard stocks breached right after their IPOs or at the end of my sample to avoid any unexpected results due to the IPO and the lack of data post-breach.
+I disregard stocks breached right after their IPOs or at the end of my sample to avoid any unexpected results due to the IPO and the lack of data post breach.
 I included those stocks later for robustness checks.
-I generate the abnormal returns $AR{it}$ for each firm and period using the Fama-French controls to account for market fluctuations.
+I generate the abnormal returns ARit for each firm and period using the Fama- French controls to account for market fluctuations, using the historical prices for 10 and 50 days before the disclosure events.
+I chose to consider whether breaches affected more than 100 000 records.
+This number is seen in the privacy industry as the cutoff for a large breach.
 I estimate the direct effect of a privacy breach disclosure using the following equation: